Paper 4 · Speaking

 4. Specific questions

-• Do you have any idea on XXX ?
+• Do you have any idea on [specific point]?

-• Apart from XXX , what else can you suggest to organize the programme?
+• Apart from XXX, what else can you suggest to organise the programme?

-• Do you think this is a + strong / convincing / valid + argument / point?
+• Do you think this is a strong / convincing / valid argument?

-• Do you think we should mention / put forward + this argument + in the debate / on stage?
+• Do you think we should mention / put forward this argument in the debate?

 • Considering XXX, do you think A is a good activity / choice?

-• Based on XXX, don’t you think it’s a good / better / sensible choice to choose A?
+• Based on XXX, don't you think it's a better / more sensible choice to choose A?

-• You should at least speak 3 times in the discussion (45 seconds each)
+You should speak at least 3 times in the discussion (≈45 seconds each).
+Your total personal contribution should be more than 2 minutes.

-Due to the time limit, it is best to have two to four main points in your speech, depending on the length of your points.
+Due to the time limit, aim for two to four main points depending on their depth.
+Consider different aspects:

 • There are a few things I like about my school.